chris-j-akers/i8080-javascript/README.md

   ]

   computer.LoadProgram(program);

-  for (let i=0; i<program.length;i++) {
+  while(!computer.CPUState.Halt) {
       computer.ExecuteNextInstruction();
   }

   ```

 Above, the program loads the immediate value 40 (0x28) into the Accumulator, then adds the immediate value 2 (0x02) to the Accumulator.
 It then calls the `OUT` opcode with a parameter of 0x01, telling the CPU to send the contents of the Accumulator to the device listening on port 0x01 (which is the `OutputDevice` written in step 3).
 Finally, it uses the `HALT` opcode to stop the program.
+Without this `HALT` code, the program will keep running through memory trying to execute whatever was there.

 ## 6. Run the script through a browser